jamie950315/Zombie/README.md

+# Hit the zombie
-"Hit the zombie" a Taiwan Tech project in OCT.2024
+A Taiwan Tech project in OCT.2024